Lingua Franca@Lingua Franca@(BE)@freigabe

 Since the 17th century, Latin has also been losing ground in science, which has been gradually secularized since the late Middle Ages.
 This is due to at least two developments: First, various applied sciences and diverse technical disciplines using other, local languages became increasingly important.
 These include seafaring and trade, which were strongly influenced by Dutch; mining, which has vocabulary elements from German in many European languages; and banking, whose language is significantly influenced to this day by Italian.
 In all these cases, new national technical or scientific languages emerged alongside Latin, some of which themselves became new linguae francae.
 In the course of the second development, the Latin language also lost importance in its long-established scientific areas of communication.
 This shift began in the German-speaking world around the turn of the 17th and 18th centuries in disciplines like philosophy and law and ended during the 19th century in mathematics and theology.

 Starting in the early modern period, Latin as a language of science was supplanted by various individual national languages – first in Italy, France and England; later in Germany and Poland, for example.
 Despite this European-wide process, it would be wrong to assume a complete loss of the Latin language.
-Apart from being used in the church, Latin is still the language of academic publications and of doctoral theses; in addition, many scientific nomenclatures are based on Latin (and also Greek) vocabulary (such as those used in zoology, botany Engraving of a pepper plant IMGor anatomy).
+Apart from being used in the church, Latin is still the language of academic publications and of doctoral theses; in addition, many scientific nomenclatures are based on Latin (and also Greek) vocabulary (such as those used in zoology, botany or anatomy).
 Perhaps the clearest evidence to the contrary is that the educated vocabulary of many European languages contains numerous lexical elements – so-called loanwords – of Latin origin.
 Due to such Europeanisms, Latin continued to serve as a partially shared etymological and semantic foundation for many individual European languages, and thus remained as ubiquitous as ever, if not more so.
 Ultimately, the use of the Latin lexicon allows us to trace over two thousand years of European cultural and social history.2

 For many centuries, however, Latin was not only used in the Church, science, and education.
 It was historically also the language of diplomacy, typically conducted by the nobility.
 But even in this sphere, a transformation is seen in the early modern period.
 In the wake of widespread linguistic patriotism and growing skepticism towards Latin, which since the era of humanism had been strongly oriented towards antiquity (the Middle Ages witnessed numerous simplifications akin to pidginisation and partial creolization of Latin), individual national languages developed into supra-regional and widely used literary languages.
 These languages were drawn on not only in belles-lettres but also in scientific literature (at the end of the 15th century almost all writings appeared in Latin, at the end of the 17th century only about half; nevertheless, important scientific works continued to be authored and published in Latin well into the 19th century).
 With the rise of national literary languages, at least since the 17th century, Spanish and later French assumed this role (for more details, see the following section).